node-migrator-bot/performer/README.md

 **Schema:** A specific form, described in JSON (referencing Blueprints).

-**Transformer:** Functions that can modify or otherwise interact with form tags during generation (e.g. wrap with div tags).
+**Transformer:** Functions that can modify or otherwise interact with form tags during generation (e.g. wrap with a div).

-**Pipeline:** A defined set of transformers to apply to a given form element or group to produce marked up HTML.
+**Pipeline:** A set of transformers to apply to a given form element or group to produce marked up HTML.

 ## Usage